 How Did We Get There?

 I would much have preferred working with classical counterconditioning with Summer from the beginning, especially with her fears of trucks and loud engine noises.
 That means pairing the appearance of a trigger with great things happening, no matter what Summer is doing.
 There is no behavioral requirement for the dog.
-Done correctly, conterconditioning can change the dog’s emotional response to a trigger, rather than just teaching them coping methods.2)An astute reader pointed out that what I am doing with Summer can be classified as operant counterconditioning.
-It too can eventually lead to the fears diminishing or disappearing, and Summer’s fears have definitely diminished.
-But it is a more indirect route and not my preferred one for an anxious dog.
-However, the operant work has still helped Summer enormously, and the behaviors she has learned are handy in a multitude of situations, not only having to do with fear.
+Done correctly, conterconditioning can change the dog’s emotional response to a trigger, rather than just teaching them coping methods.An astute reader pointed out that what I am doing with Summer can be classified as operant counterconditioning.
+It too can eventually lead to the fears diminishing or disappearing, and Summer’s … Continue reading However, the operant work has still helped Summer enormously, and the behaviors she has learned are handy in a multitude of situations, not only having to do with fear.

 That’s why I am sharing here a couple of things I have taught Summer that have built her ability to self-interrupt.
 Even with a non-fearful dog, these things can come in very handy.
 Every dog, sometime in its life, is going to encounter situations that are so novel or exciting that she has a hard time keeping ahold of herself.
 The following two behaviors are ones that just about anybody can practice with their dog, except for with the very most fearful dogs.